joes0451/ADev/ReadMe.txt

 ADev-3.0.9:
     Logcat can now use the Process Id to only show log output from that Process.
     Other improvements.

+ADev-3.1.0:
+    Tried to improve the Process Id logcat.
+    Improved the Uninstall / Install button combination.
+    Improved "Select Device" for single device.
+    Some other minor improvements.

 I use it for all of my own development, and try to fix what issues I see,